 STALLKRAFT bedding for breeding sows, piglets, and fattening pigs: 100–200 g/m² of floor area, refresh as needed.
 Works on straw and slatted floors.

 TIERKRAFT Zeolite as a feed additive: max.
-1% of the total daily ration, mix into moist feed.
+1% of the total daily ration, mix under moist feed.

-TIERKRAFT Zeolite for piglets immediately after birth: apply directly to the wound when umbilical cord is cut and during castration — dries, disinfects, inhibits germs.
+TIERKRAFT Zeolite for piglets immediately after birth: apply directly to the wound when cutting the umbilical cord and during castration — dries, disinfects, inhibits germs.

 AM+PLUS Active Microorganisms for barn air nebulization: 0.2 L per 10 L of water, spray at least 3 times a week.

-AM+PLUS Active Microorganisms in slurry: 0.1 L per m³ of slurry, stir in well, let ferment for 10 days.
+AM+PLUS Active Microorganisms in slurry: 0.1 L per m³ of slurry, stir well, allow to ferment for 10 days.

 GÜLLEKRAFT N-FIX: directly into the slurry — binds ammonia, more homogeneous slurry.

-👉 STALLKRAFT bedding — zeolite, lime and organic herbs for dry, hygienic stalls 👉 TIERKRAFT Zeolite — feed additive for piglets, breeding sows and fattening pigs
+👉 STALLKRAFT Bedding — zeolite, lime, and organic herbs for dry, hygienic stables 👉 TIERKRAFT Zeolite — feed additive for piglets, breeding sows, and fattening pigs

 👉 GÜLLEKRAFT N-FIX — NH₃ binder for valuable, homogeneous pig slurry